Joystream/community-repo/community-contributions/KPI 11.4 - Research Max Validator Change/report.md

 6) Was there a spike in tokens staked, or were they just shifted?
-**Looking at the graph of the stake overtime it's possible to see some spikes, up and down, in the amount of tokens staked.
+**Looking at the graph of the Validators Stake by Date it's possible to see some spikes, up and down, in the amount of tokens staked.
 Maybe due to the attempts of keeping the 25% total amount of staked tokens in order to maintain the best validator rewards.
 The biggest spikes were:**
    - **[18/02/21-19/02/21] from 75M to 86M tJOY**